Vabolos/windots/.config/Windhawk/README.md

 3. **Notification Panel Styler**
    - Modify and enhance the look and functionality of the Windows 11 Notificantion Panel.

+4. **Taskbar Clock Customization**
+   - Customize the appearance and behavior of the taskbar clock

+5. **Taskbar Labels**
+   - Modify text labels and combining for running programs on taskbar.

 ## What is WinHawk?

 [WinHawk](https://stefansundin.github.io/winhawk/) is a lightweight tool that allows you to apply real-time mods to Windows.